FreddeITsupport98/zypper-automatik-helper-/README.md

 ## 🏃 Usage

 1.  **Wait.** The services run in the background.
-The downloader attempts to run hourly when conditions are safe.
+By default, the downloader runs hourly (configurable) and the notifier checks for updates every minute (also configurable via its systemd timer).
 2.  **Get Notified.** You will get a notification *only* when new updates are pending.
     > **Snapshot 20251110-0 Ready**
     > 12 updates are pending.
 Click 'Install' to begin.